gtech-mulearn/IEEE-LAUNCHPAD/profiles/dhanushck@mulearn.md

 ### Leadership and Influence:

-- Mulearn Campus Lead - enabling me to share new opportunities and skill development methods to beginners
+- Mulearn Campus Lead - enabling me to share new opportunities and skill development methods to beginners.

 ### Career Plan: